zeekay/decorum/README.rst

 Typical usage looks like this:

     from decorum import decorator

     @decorator
     class my_decorator:
         def wraps(self, f):
             print "I'm returning the function!
 You can keep it!" return f

-Decorum makes lets you write decorators in a unified way.
+Decorum lets you write decorators with and without arguments in a unified way.
 Your decorator can be used with or without arguments, called or not, and it will work the same way.

     @my_decorator
     def foo(x): print x

 Is identical to:

     @my_decorator()